 - 1 large egg

-- 280 ml semi skimmed milk
+- 280 ml semi-skimmed milk (1 1/4 cups)

-- 30 g butter , melted, plus more for frying
+- 30 g butter (2 1/4 tbsp) melted, plus more for frying

-- Pinch of salt
+- 1/4 tsp of salt

-- Make a well in the center of the flour, add the egg and a splash of milk and whisk into a batter.
+- Sift the flour into a large mixing bowl, add the salt.Make a well in the centre of the flour, add the egg and some of the milk and whisk into a batter.

 - Cook until the bottom of the pancake starts to brown and then flip, repeat for the other side of the pancake.

 - Flour - I always sift the flour to aerate it.